leviermonaites/networking/dhcp/README.md

-Here we have two VLANs, each with one PC, connected to a Router.
-There is only one Router and it is the DHCP server.
+## Concept
+The Dynamic Host Configuration Protocol is a network management protocol used on Internet Protocol networks for automatically assigning IP addresses and other communication parameters to devices connected to the network using a client–server architecture.
+[Credits: [Wikipedia](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol)]

 Bullet points:
+- Two VLANs, each with one PC, connected to a Router.
+- The Router is the DHCP server
 - The first two IPs of each subnet are excluded on the DHCP server.
 - Each PC is named after its VLAN.